compsocialscience/summer-institute/2026/stanford/apply.md

 ## How To Apply

-All application materials must be submitted through the Google Form Application (link coming soon) by April 26, 2026.
+All application materials must be submitted through this [Google Form Application](https://docs.google.com/forms/d/e/1FAIpQLScjBxkFRbMUNauRbSUsQLWu6E6tGzbMEnPVfFOfWAz7JgKz7A/viewform) by April 26, 2026.

 Applications must include two additional documents in PDF format:
 - a curriculum vitae (max five pages)